-Build your own profile by selecting six hormones to test.
+Build your own profile by selecting any SIX hormones to test.

 Choose from the following: